agama-project/agama-project.github.io/docs/user/autoyast.md

 ### VLAN

+:::warning
-:::warning VLAN support is not implemented yet Although we have support at model level.
+VLAN support is not implemented yet although we have support at model level.
 :::

 The AutoYaST `vlan_settings` elements allow setting up a bridge.
 In Agama, those settings are placed